andrew-bradt/chatsy/README.md

 ## Directions

-The easiest way to try the application is to enter one of our seeded email addresses into the "Email Address" field and clicking "Sign In".
-Here are the seeded email addresses:
+[Visit the application](https://chatsy-client2.herokuapp.com/) and enter one of the following email addresses into the "Email Address" field and click "Sign In":
   - rick.sandchez@gmail.com
   - lisa.simpson@gmail.com
   - link@yahoo.com